ywang103-amd/omniperf/docs/tutorial/includes/vector-memory-operation-counting.rst

   to global memory to prevent the compiler from optimizing it out.

-This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and Omniperf v2.0.0.
+This example was compiled and run on an MI250 accelerator using ROCm v5.6.0, and ROCm Compute Profiler v2.0.0.

 .. code-block:: shell-session

    $ hipcc -O3 stack.hip -o stack.hip

-And profiled using Omniperf:
+And profiled using ROCm Compute Profiler:

 .. code-block:: shell-session

-   $ omniperf profile -n stack --no-roof -- ./stack
+   $ rocprof-compute profile -n stack --no-roof -- ./stack
    <...>
-   $ omniperf analyze -p workloads/stack/mi200/  -b 10.3 16.3.11 -n per_kernel
+   $ rocprof-compute analyze -p workloads/stack/mi200/  -b 10.3 16.3.11 -n per_kernel
    <...>
    10. Compute Units - Instruction Mix
    10.3 VMEM Instr Mix